top of page

 Finally, let's talk about the little things that bring joy and the big things that help us grow.
 For me, a combination of colorful, happy things and powerful knowledge is the perfect recipe for a motivated mind.

-Notebooks for a Dopamine Boost: I’m a sucker for beautiful stationery.
+I’m a sucker for beautiful stationery.
 A colorful notebook or a habit tracker gives me a little dopamine boost every time I see it.
 There’s something so satisfying about physically checking off a task or a habit.
-I like this set of pastel lined notebooks, they are super cute!
+I like this set of pastel lined notebooks; they are super cute!

 Books That Change the Game

-•Mel Robbins: Her Let Them Theory is a powerful concept for managing relationships and expectations.
+• Mel Robbins: Her Let Them Theory is a powerful concept for managing relationships and expectations.

 I truly believe that crafting a life and business that works for your unique brain is one of the kindest things you can do for yourself.
 I hope sharing my favorite things gives you some ideas for how you can make your own world a little more comfortable, automated, and joyful.